learnlinux/learnlinux.github.io/develop/lab.md

 A labfile is a Javascript application, written using the Lab API which instructs the TuxLab server on how to setup, and step users through a lab.

+You can find tons of examples on the [course repository](https://github.com/learnlinux/tuxlab-courses).

 ---
 ### Anatomy of a Labfile
 A labfile is comprised of four main blocks, each which handle part of the Lab lifecycle: